leadond/onboarding-saas/OnboardKit_Implementation_Checklist.md

 ---

-*Print this document and use it as your master tracking system throughout the OnboardKit transformation journey.
+*Print this document and use it as your master tracking system throughout the Onboard Hero transformation journey.
 Update regularly and celebrate the wins along the way!*